 The Single Site plan is ideal for hosting one website, while the Multiple Site plan is the right choice if you plan to host more than one website and up to 60 in a hosting account.

-The Single-Site entry-level plan (Single 35k) costs $30 monthly, and the Multiple-Site entry-level plan costs $59 monthly.
+The Single-Site entry-level plan (Single 35k) costs $30 per month, and the Multiple-Site entry-level plan costs $59 per month.
 Note that these prices are for the annual billing cycle; month-to-month billing is slightly higher.

-The major difference in all Kinsta hosting plans is the number of monthly visits, storage space, and CDN bandwidth limits every month.
+The major difference among all Kinsta hosting plans is the monthly limits on visits, storage, and CDN bandwidth.
 Each plan is capped at a certain threshold, but they are scalable.

 In this sense, scalability is not automatic.
-If you expect a traffic surge beyond your plan limits, contact Kinsta support for more server space without upgrading to a higher hosting plan.
+If you expect a traffic surge beyond your plan limits, contact Kinsta support to request additional server space without upgrading to a higher hosting plan.

 All Kinsta plans come with:

 What I understand about Kinsta hosting pricing is that the platform focuses on high-traffic sites.
-Small business owners with significant traffic need a high-performance server that can handle sudden traffic spikes without a burden.
+Small business owners with significant traffic need a high-performance server that can handle sudden spikes without adding overhead.

 If you have a relatively small website with a few thousand or hundreds of visits per month, the Kinsta hosting might be unnecessary.